GeniusesGroup/memar/Khayyam.md

         - R as [Real](https://en.wikipedia.org/wiki/Real_number)  also know as Irrational, Fractional
         - C as [Complex](https://en.wikipedia.org/wiki/Complex_number)
 - Array indicate by this syntax `[x][x]...T` and it is fixed size! e.g. `type testArray [256][1]N`
-- structure indicate by `struct{...}` that has some other types inside themself!
+- structure indicate by `struct{...}` that has some other types inside itself!

 ### const -> Constant
 const, unlike other languages, is not very hard immutable data!
 Dev can change in runtime but unlike var, it will change binary code and don't need to get it by memory call!
 Compiler and runtime just let to change the value with the same memory size!